Lakeland Central School District

 The Lakeland Central School District is a public school district in New York State, serving approximately 5200 students in 44 sqmi of the towns of Yorktown, Cortlandt and Somers in Westchester County; and the towns of Carmel, Philipstown, and Putnam Valley in Putnam County.
 It is the largest suburban school district (by area) in Westchester County and a member of the Putnam/Northern Westchester BOCES.

-The average class size ranges from 19-24 students and the student-teacher ratio is 13:1.

-The district's main office is in Shrub Oak, New York.
-Dr. Karen Gagliardi is the acting Superintendent of Schools.
+The district's main office is located in Shrub Oak, New York.
+Dr. Joseph Mosey is the current Superintendent of Schools.

-Board of Education
+Board of education

 The Board of Education (BOE) consists of 9 members who reside in the Lakeland Central School District.
 Members serve staggered 3-year terms.
 Elections are held each May for board members and to vote on the School District Budget.